doofusdavid/weblab-tdd/VirtualLab.md

 ```
 /* Set an invalid email address, and check to make sure the property is blank */
-/* hint: google filter_var */
 testEmailIsInvalid()
 ```

 ### Step Six
 Re-run the tests.
-That test should fail.
+That new test should fail.

 ### Step Seven
-Change user.class.php to ensure that an invalid email address results in an empty string for the email
+Change user.class.php to ensure that an invalid email address results in an empty string for the email.
+Hint: google php validate email

 ### Step Eight
 Re-run the tests.
 All tests should pass.

 ### Step Nine
-Send me the changes to user.class.php and usertest.class.php
+Send me your changes to user.class.php and usertest.class.php